ruffin--/UWPBox/Readme.md

 > **NOTE:** Let me emphasize that first one.
 Even if `Environment.NewLine` is `\r\n`, and you have `\r\n` all over `myTextBox.Text`, if you check `myTextBox.SelectedText`, at least in Windows 10 for PCs, *all newlines will be turned into `\r`!!!* This makes for really wacky integrations of changes to `SelectedText` back into the context of `Text`.
 See [the StackOverflow question](http://stackoverflow.com/questions/35138047/textbox-text-substringtextbox-selectionstart-doesnt-work-because-selectedtext) for a specific example.

+This has been reported as a [bug in the .NET Framework](https://connect.microsoft.com/VisualStudio/feedback/details/2967753), but unfortunately got pushed to the Windows Platform team instead of a workaround given for .NET specifically:

+> Posted by Paul [MSFT] on 8/16/2016 at 8:56 AM
+> Hi,
+>
+> We have determined that this issue belongs to the Windows Platform team and we have transferred this issue to their database.
+Per their request, we will close this issue and they will contact you directly if they need further information.
+>
+> To submit feedback directly on Windows, use the Windows Feedback app.
+For more information, see http://windows.microsoft.com/en-us/windows/preview-updates-feedback-pc.

 The only important file from this repository for your usage is going to be `UWPBox.cs`, which can be found in the folder tree `UWPBox\org\rufwork\UI\widgets`.
 You are welcome, of course, to take that out of its dated Java-style folder tree.

 Behaviors that this extension of TextBox changes include: